muhilanmuhilan444-dev/Implementation-of-K-Means-Clustering-for-Customer-Segmentation/README.md

 ## Program:
 ```
 Program to implement the K Means Clustering for Customer Segmentation.
-Developed by:SAKTHIVEL K
+Developed by:A MUHILAN
-RegisterNumber: 212223080047
+RegisterNumber: 25015918
 ```
 ```
 import pandas as pd